 Spinal shock is when you temporarily lose all functions below your level of injury due to swelling of the spinal cord.

 If your spinal cord swells too much, it can cut off blood flow to areas below the injury, causing the loss of functions.

-Once the swelling starts to die down, functions will gradually return and you will have a better indication of what you can and can’t control.
+Once the swelling starts to die down, functions may gradually return and you will have a better indication of what you truly can and can’t control.